RickStrahl/BlogPosts/2022-01/Long-Filenames-in-Windows-with-Manifests,-and-Registry-Overrides-Oh-my/IntegratingLongPathNamesInWindowsApplications.md

 ```

 #### Using GetShortPath() for External Applications
 I showed how to create above, here are a few examples how I use it.
-Basically for several scenarios that shell out and pass file names to other applications I use `GetShortPath()` to shorten the path **if the path is near `MAX_PATH` length.
+Basically for several scenarios that shell out and pass file names to other applications I use `GetShortPath()` to shorten the path **if the path is near `MAX_PATH` length**.

 To use it I call the method and make sure to check for `null` results, which means it failed in which case we keep the original file, which likely means that MM will fail in the same way as before.

 Technically that shouldn't happen and only will if the file doesn't exist in the first place - which is one of the limitations of the API.
+The API works by looking at the current file list and creating numbered versions for overlapping `8.3` filenames which can easily occur when truncating longer filenames.

 Here's an example of how I use it in Markdown Monster.
 The code below is for opening documents in the Preview browser which previously showed a broken image or showed an error loading message.